Avanishipsator/Ipsator_Ecommerce/README.md

   - `payment`: Payment details (One-to-One relationship with `Payment` entity, mapped by `order`)
   - `totalAmount`: Total amount of the order

+- Represents a user's order with details such as email, order date, payment method, and total amount.
+- Includes a list of order items and is associated with a payment in a one-to-one relationship.

 ## OrderItem

 - **Entity Name:** OrderItem